-Right as promised earlier this week, here is wedding number one fresh on the blog.
-Let's rewind to August, in the beautiful wilds of Scotland, at Knockengorroch Farm, where two lovely people had a humanist wedding like none other I'd attended before.
-When I first Skyped with Emma and Toby to chat about their wedding, I knew it was going to be a bag load of fun to photograph; Toby being a traditional blacksmith and this playing a part in their super personal wedding ceremony, friends with circus skills, and everything DIY right down to the venue at Knockengorroch Farm - a place more well known for the annual World Ceilidh Music Festival than weddings - I was so excited to see how they would transform this unique venue for their DIY Festival style wedding.
+As promised earlier this week, here is wedding number one fresh on the blog.
+Let's rewind to August, in the crazy beautiful wilds of Scotland, at Knockengorroch Farm, where two lovely people had a humanist wedding like none other I'd attended before.
+When I first Skyped with Emma and Toby to chat about their wedding, I knew it was going to be a bag load of fun to photograph; Toby being a blacksmith and this playing a part in their super personal wedding ceremony, friends with circus skills, and everything DIY right down to the venue at Knockengorroch Farm - a place more well known for the annual World Ceilidh Music Festival than weddings - I was so excited to see how they would transform this unique venue for their DIY Festival style wedding.

 Being in the middle of nowhere (at least it felt like it to me - more used to the city centre of Birmingham than somewhere with no phone signal and using a real map) meant I stayed in the cottages that Emma and Toby's family had hired for the weekend due to the lack of accommodation available.
 As soon at I arrived the whole family welcomed me from the off like one of their own.
 I arrived to huge hugs and a bowl full of homemade curry and knew I was in for one super fun shindig.